Share

 Furthermore, as a result of this constant splitting and merging of personalities, a Proteus may not regard themselves as being the same individual that they were days or weeks ago.
 When re-integration occurs, no one personality can claim ontological privilege over any other (i.e. each feels itself equally to be the continuation of the original Proteus, while the original Proteus itself no longer truly exists), but as the personalities blend together over time, there will usually be one that ends up rising to the fore and becoming the center of perspective, while still taking on some characteristics from all the others as they fade into it.
 This new personality will likely have diverged significantly from the "parent" even prior to re-integration, and they may differ significantly in viewpoint, subjective preferences/tastes, and so on from their progenitor.
 Though they will necessarily retain all the memories of their component parts, they will thus very commonly - though not invariably - describe themselves as being a wholly different person from their "original," in a similar (though not identical) sense as a nearbaseline human child is a different person from their parents.

 As with most sophont clades, Proteus exhibit a wide diversity of personality traits and behaviors, made even more diverse by the aforementioned frequent rearranging of their cognitive architecture.
 They are often found by others to be playful and inquisitive, sometimes verging into nosiness, as they will use their mutable anatomy to infiltrate the private spaces of other sophonts and eavesdrop on conversations.
-They are also given to practical jokes, such as surreptitiously moving objects using their plasmodial network so as to cause confusion or surprise on the part of other modosophonts, or adopting shapes designed to discomfit modosophonts unaccustomed to morphologies dissimilar to their own - or, equivalently, to the sight of a sophont slime mold attempting to take on a morphology resembling their own.
+They are also given to practical jokes, such as surreptitiously moving objects using their plasmodial network so as to cause confusion or surprise on the part of other modosophonts, or adopting shapes designed to discomfit modosophonts unaccustomed to morphologies dissimilar to their own - or, alternatively, to the sight of a sophont slime mold attempting to take on a morphology resembling their own.

 Cultures and Societies